-The Department of Human Development and Family Studies offers majors in addiction and recovery studies, early childhood education, and human development and family studies.
-In the HDFS major, four concentrations are offered: adolescence and youth development, child development practitioners, child life, and family life education and advocacy.
-For non-majors, the department offers minors in addiction and recovery studies and human development and family studies.
+The Department of Human Development and Family Studies offers majors in addiction and recovery, early childhood education, and human development and family studies.
+In the HDFS major, four concentrations are offered: adolescence and youth development, child life, and family life education and advocacy.
+For non-majors, the department offers minors in addiction and recovery and human development and family studies.

 MAJOR IN ADDICTION AND RECOVERY

 The major in Addiction and Recovery offers students an in-depth examination of the development and progression of addictive disorders and the process of recovery from addictions.
 Students will also learn methods for preventing and treating substance use disorders that incorporate family, peer, and community support.
-This major has a one-semester internship requirement.
+This major culminates in a one-semester (300 clock hours) internship worth 6 credits.
 Students who choose to gain additional hands-on experience at prevention agencies or treatment centers while completing this major may apply for certification as prevention specialists or alcohol/drug counselors through Alabama Alcohol and Drug Abuse Association (AADAA).

 MAJOR IN EARLY CHILDHOOD EDUCATION

-The Early Childhood Education (ECE) major prepares graduates to work with a diverse population of young children and families using research-based, developmentally appropriate educational practices.
+The Early Childhood Education (ECE) major prepares graduates to work with a wide range of young children and families, representing various backgrounds and experiences, using research-based, developmentally appropriate educational practices.
 The ECE major is a teacher preparation program accredited by The National Association for the Education of Young Children (NAEYC), with curricular emphasis on the years spanning birth to age five.
 Experiential learning activities, assessments, and classroom practicum experiences with children in birth to pre-K settings are provided for all students.
 The knowledge and skills that ECE students learn help prepare them to teach in a variety of early learning programs, such as programs that use emergent curriculum, Pre-K programs housed in public schools, private childcare programs, faith-based programs, community-based programs, and others.
 Students also are prepared for non-teaching careers as early interventionists, case managers, employees for non-profit organizations, and curriculum specialists.
 Eligible students may also apply for teacher certification (Birth to PreK Child Development Certificate) to work in public Pre-K classrooms in Alabama.
 This major has a one-semester internship requirement

 For more information see: